sylvain-meunier/stageL3/Rapport/rapport.typ

 There are three main issues with the previous models, appart from the necessary knowledge of the sheet music, that are : salient sensibility to tempo initialization (cf. @init_curve), unstability that requires some time to (possibly) converge (cf. @large_curve and @init_curve), and difficulty to accurately estimate relevant values of the constant internal parameters.
 According to our implementation, @large_dynamics_1999 is a particularly chaotic model regarding the latter.\

 We will present here two models focusing on tackling mainly the first two issues previously presented.
 Those rely on a specific musical property of division : in symbolic notations of music, every single event can be comprehended as a mutliple of a certain unit called a @tatum, usually expressed in beat unit.
 Therefore, the real events of a performance, or rather their duration, can be interpreted as multiple of this tatum.
-However, considering a non-constant tempo, the real value (ie real duration in seconds) of this tatum may evolve through time, whereas the symbolic value remains constant anyway.
+However, considering a non-constant tempo, the real value (i.e., real duration in seconds) of this tatum may evolve through time, whereas the symbolic value remains constant anyway.
 Actually, detecting the tatum is equivalent to transcript the performance to sheet music, which a rather more complicated task than tempo estimation.
-For instance, there are several ways to write down sheet musics that are undistinguishable when performed, all corresponding to the same canonical tempo.
+For instance, there are several ways to write down sheet musics that are undistinguishable when performed.
+We call this ambiguity _tempo octaves_ (cf @ann1).

 We considered here two quantization methods extracted from litterature : @murphy_quantization_2011 and @romero-garcia_model_2022.
 Both of these papers present a theory of approximate division, that is a way to find a rationnal number, interpreted as the ratio of two symbolic events expressed in arbitrary unit (for instance in tatum) from the real events durations in seconds.
 Such a link is equivalent to defining a tempo with the formalism presented in III.
 Although #cite(<murphy_quantization_2011>, form: "normal") provides an algorithm to find candidate rationnals, they do not include a way to compare those candidates, thus leaving no choice but an exhaustive approach (top-down in the paper).
 With another formalism, #cite(<romero-garcia_model_2022>) define a graph, restrained only to consistent values of tatum.
 We choose to adapt the latter, although their presentation is clearly user-oriented rather than automatic, since the introduced graph allows to mathematically (and therefore automatically) define a "good" and a "best" choice among all possible found tatum values.